-suggests there were significant relationships between intersectional group and specific personal bullying at workplace dimensions.
-Although which group had reported the highest rates on each dimension varies, the pattern was that the lowest rates on these dimensions were mostly among "Asian" men and women.
-"Black" and "white" men, and slightly fewer "black" women, had the highest rates of experiencing gossip and rumours being spread about them.
-"Black" men and "black" women were the most likely to report receiving hints that they should quit their job.
-"White" men and "white" women were most likely to report being treated disrespectfully or rudely, with the "white" majority group men most likely to report being insulted.
-Intimidation rates were the highest among "white" women and "black" women.
-Both "black" men and "black" women, along with "white" men all had high rates of reporting experiences of persistent criticism of their work.
+Figure 2 suggests there were significant relationships between intersectional group and specific personal bullying in workplace dimensions.
+Although which group had reported the highest rates on each dimension varies, the pattern was that the lowest rates for these dimensions were mostly among 'Asian' men and women.
+'Black' and 'white' men, and slightly fewer 'black' women, had the highest rates of experiencing gossip and rumours being spread about them.
+'Black' men and 'black' women were the most likely to report receiving hints that they should quit their job.
+'White' men and 'white' majority group men most likely to report being insulted.
+Intimidation rates were the highest among 'white' women and 'black' women.
+Both 'black' men and 'black' women, along with 'white' men, all had high rates of reporting experiences of persistent criticism of their work.